kpanesar88/ai-text-summarizer-fullstack/README.md

-# Quick Extract - Text Summarizer
+# Quick Extract - Text Summarizer.

 Quick Extract is a web application designed to help users quickly summarize large blocks of text using AI-powered technology.
 This tool uses the Xenova Transformers library to provide concise and coherent summaries, saving time and improving efficiency.